frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Declaration Sorting

-This is trivial and at the same time automatable: _Sort declarations alphabetically._ As Google advocates—disclosure: I had been driving the last major initiative around Google’s HTML and CSS guidelines—, the only exception are vendor-specific extensions (self-destructing declarations that start with hyphens) which are to be located right before respective main declaration.
+This is trivial and at the same time automatable: _Sort declarations alphabetically._ As Google advocates—disclosure: I had been driving the last major initiative around Google’s HTML and CSS guidelines—, the only exception are vendor-specific extensions (self-destructing declarations that start with hyphens) which are to be located right before the respective main declaration.

 ```css
 .example {